-Various studies regarding the relationship between emotions and the physiopathology of the immune system represent one of the most promising research pathways and offer hope to elucidating many enigmas posed by autoimmune diseases.
-Stress and anxiety have been shown to influence a number of human inflammatory and autoimmune diseases including rheumatoid arthritis, psoriasis, fibromyalgia, inflammatory bowel disease, multiple scleroses, thyroiditis, asthma, dermatitis and many other.
+Based on various studies regarding the relationship between emotions and the physiopathology of the immune system, lasting or intense stress and anxiety have been shown to influence a number of human inflammatory and autoimmune diseases including rheumatoid arthritis, psoriasis, fibromyalgia, inflammatory bowel disease, multiple scleroses, thyroiditis, asthma, dermatitis and many other.